nguyentimmy/Azure-Web-Application-Security/README.md

 You will now create and bind a more secure, trusted SSL certificate to your web app using Azure's cloud services.
 To do so, complete the following steps:

-1. First, return to "TLS/SSL settings" under your web application.
+1. First, return to `"TLS/SSL settings"` under your web application.
-2. Select "Private Key Certificates."
+2. Select `"Private Key Certificates."`
-3. Select "+ Create App Service Managed Certificates."
+3. Select `"+ Create App Service Managed Certificates."`
-4. When the pop-up appears on the right side of your screen, select your domain and click "Create," as the following image shows:
+4. When the pop-up appears on the right side of your screen, select your domain and click `"Create,"` as the following image shows:

       ![A screenshot highlights each step in the process.](Step-by-Step-Guide/Part%202/Images/project1_day2_23.png)

-5. Once your app service managed certificate has been created, return to the "Bindings" tab.
+5. Once your app service managed certificate has been created, return to the `"Bindings"` tab.
-6. Select "+ Add TLS/SSL Binding."
+6. Select `"+ Add TLS/SSL Binding."`
 7. When the pane appears on the right side of your screen, select your domain and the new certificate that you just created.
-     - Note the current thumbprint next to your domain under the "TLS/SSL bindings" menu, and select the certificate with the other thumbprint, as the following image shows:
+     - Note the current thumbprint next to your domain under the `"TLS/SSL bindings"` menu, and select the certificate with the other thumbprint, as the following image shows:

       ![A screenshot depicts the ](Step-by-Step-Guide/Part%202/Images/project1_day2_24.png)

-8. Select "SNI/SSL" for the TLS/SSL type, then click "Add Binding."
+8. Select `"SNI/SSL"` for the TLS/SSL type, then click `"Add Binding."`

 9. Now that your new app services managed certificate has been bound to your web application, revisit your website.
 You should not see any warnings displayed this time!

 Congratulations, you have now created a web application and secured it with a trusted SSL certificate!

-### Part 5: Answer Review Questions
+### 📝 Step 5 — Answer Review Questions

 - Open your copy of the [review questions](https://docs.google.com/document/d/1VoWNPNUvobnVj7F6oM2wnVO0vViaZlzgIUs43adVw1U/edit?usp=sharing), make a copy of the document, and answer the Part 2 review questions.
      - Note that you will submit this document as one of your deliverables at the end of the project.

 ---

-### Part 2 Milestone
+## 🎉 Part 2 Milestone

 In today's class, you:
   - (1) **Created a key vault**.